 Scentwork and tracking are ideal, as are activity classes which offer lots of different options, from trick training to fun rally.

-Changing Reactive Behaviour by Changing Emotions
+Changing Reactive Behavior by Changing Emotions

-The aim of any technique should be to reduce your Labrador’s need to choose aggressive behaviour over a more acceptable (to us) response, such as moving away or performing a different behavior.
+The aim of any technique should be to reduce your Labrador’s need to choose aggressive behavior over a more acceptable (to us) response, such as moving away or performing a different behavior.
 This should involve acknowledging and working to change their underlying emotional response, not simply suppressing the aggression using punishment.

 There should also be a focus on enabling them to manage themselves in arousing situations, so that, in time, they can make the right choice without needing direction for you.
 Many dogs will also need help to learn the correct social skills around other dogs.
 Your Labrador is an individual, with individual experiences and genetics that make them unique; their behavior modification plan should be as individual as they are.

 Don’t Be Afraid to Ask for Help

 Working with aggressive behavior requires expert help to assess, design and support you through the process.
-Even if you are able to manage the day to day behaviour modification training alone, the benefits of working alongside someone who can provide objective feedback, advice on the next steps and support are invaluable.
+Even if you are able to manage the day to day behavior modification training alone, the benefits of working alongside someone who can provide objective feedback, advice on the next steps and support are invaluable.

 There are ethical arguments, claims of efficacy (or otherwise), and debate around all of them, although the least controversial and most widely regarded as effective is DS/CC, combined with DRI.